 The Old Testament is the not the only place where we find expositional preaching.
-Jesus himself was expositional preacher.
+Jesus himself preached expositionally.
 In fact, he was more than an expositional preacher, according to John John 1:18 he literally ‘exegeted’ the Father, meaning that he explained, exposed, and revealed the character of God in his very life and person.

 Jesus Was an Expositional Preacher

-Jesus also carried on a ministry of exposition before and after his death and resurrection.
-For instance, in the Sermon on the Mount, Jesus repeatedly quoted the Old Testament and then provided a more accurate interpretation and deeper application.
-In full agreement with his opponents that God’s word was divinely inspired, Jesus taught as one with authority (Matt 7:29).
+In full agreement with his opponents that God’s word was divinely inspired, Jesus taught as one with authority (Matthew 7:29).
 Interestingly, with absolute authority, he did not create his own sermons; he repeatedly put himself under the word of God (cf. Gal 4:4) and interpreted how he himself fulfilled the Old Testament.
+(We might even find a similar pattern in the way the Father used Genesis 22, Psalm 2, and Isaiah 42 to identity Jesus as his beloved Son at Jesus’s baptism).

 Then he said to them, “These are my words that I spoke to you while I was still with you, that everything written about me in the Law of Moses and the Prophets and the Psalms must be fulfilled.”
 Then he opened their minds to understand the Scriptures, and said to them, “Thus it is written, that the Christ should suffer and on the third day rise from the dead, and that repentance and forgiveness of sins should be proclaimed in his name to all nations, beginning from Jerusalem.

-Though condensing Jesus’ instruction, it is apparent that Luke gives the sense of Jesus’ teaching.
-Like on the road to Emmaus, he explains how all three sections of the Old Testament (the Law, the Prophets, and the Writings/Psalms) relate to himself.
-In so doing Jesus exposits the whole Hebrew Bible in light of his cross and resurrection.
+Though condensing Jesus’ instruction, Luke gives the sense of Jesus’ teaching.
+Referencing the Law, the Prophets, and the Writings, he explains how all three sections of the Old Testament relate to himself.
+In this way, Jesus exposits the whole Hebrew Bible in light of his suffering and glory, his death and resurrection.

 Jesus is the Model

-In the end, it is impossible to duplicate Jesus’ teaching style, because Jesus is inimitable and because we only have the testimony of Jesus’ apostles, not his actually sermon manuscripts.
-Still, while we cannot copy Jesus’ sermon style, his pattern of citing the Scripture, explaining Scripture, and applying Scripture is the basic formula for all exposition preaching.
-It is discernible when we look carefully at how Jesus related to the Old Testament, and it is even more apparent when we look at how his immediate followers preached in the books of Acts and Hebrews.
-We’ll do that tomorrow.
+In the end, it is impossible to duplicate Jesus’s teaching style, because he is God and because we only have the testimony of Jesus’s apostles, not his actually sermon manuscripts.
+Still, while we cannot copy his personal authority or his dynamic style, his pattern of citing the Scripture, explaining Scripture, and applying Scripture is the basic formula for all exposition preaching.